-We have a new archive display in the Archive Searchroom!
+We have a new archive display [Now over] in the Archive Searchroom!
 Its all about pirates and particularly Orkney's famous pirate John Gow.

 Gow was born in Wick in 1697.
 His family then moved to Stromness where he grew up before running away to sea.
 He rose to be second mate on the ship The George by 1724.
 When sailing from Santa Cruz on 3rd November that year, he and a few others of the crew mutinied, took over the ship and renamed it Revenge.
 They plundered around the coast of Spain and Madeira for a while, then came up to Orkney in 1725.
 Gow wanted to plunder the houses of the gentry.
 They raided the Honyman mansion, the Hall of Clestrain in Orphir and then headed up to Carrick House on Eday.
 It was here at the Calf of Eday that his ship ran aground and he was captured.
 He was later tried and hanged in London.